Smardens/Smarduino/README.md

 * Find "Arduino SAM Boards (32-bits ARM Cortex-M3)" and press the install button
 * After installation, select your IDE is ready for development on the ESP and Arduino Due
 * Pick your desired development board in Tools -> Board
+  * [Postman](https://www.getpostman.com/) was used to make HTTP POST requests, it may be useful to you when developing the client and server
 #### ESP8266 Settings:
 *We are using the [Adafruit HUZZAH ESP8266](https://www.adafruit.com/product/2471)*
 ```